vstanchev/iBanStart-API/README.md

 You can use the following service to check the funds that have been received: [GET /Companies/{companyId}/](./services/API_compagny_creation.md#get_company).

-Once all funds have been received, you will need to call the following service: xxx.

 This will start the review of your application.
 This proces can take up to 48 hours.
 The result is the generation of your share capital certificate.

 #### 3. Download your share capital certificate ####